muuurk/HARMLESS/README.md

 ```bash
 python harmless_manager.py --configuration-file=configuration_file.ini
 ```
-4. If everything worked you can connect an SDN controller to the SS_2 software switch
+4. If everything was successfull you can connect an SDN controller to the SS_2 software switch

 ## Tutorial: HARMLESS with OVS